Do siblings of current students get priority? What if there are not enough seats for siblings?

 Do I need to be present at the general lottery?

 No, you do not.
-Although you are welcome to attend, please be aware that space is very limited.
-Your attendance does not affect the outcome.
+Although you are welcome to attend, please be aware that your attendance does not affect the outcome.
 We anticipate the lottery will take a minimum of 3-4 hours, after which time we will post the results online.

 I didn't attend the general lottery and I don't see my number online?
 What happened?
 Was my number pulled?Be assured that every single number was drawn during the public lottery.
 Only those accepted and the first 20 on the wait list have been posted to the website.
 Any numbers not listed on the site are after the 20th space on the wait list.
 If you have a specific question regarding your individual status on the wait list, please contact the school during regular business hours.